-behavior is well documented in the literature, including a 2017 study that found that physicians ordered fewer promoted brand-name medications and prescribed more cost-effective generic versions if they worked in hospitals that instituted rules about when and how pharmaceutical sales representatives were allowed to detail prescribers.
-155 The changes in prescribing behavior appeared strongest at hospitals that implemented the strictest detailing policies and included enforcement measures.
-Another study examined four practices, including visits by sales representatives, medical journal advertisements, direct-to-consumer advertising, and pricing, and found that sales representatives have the strongest effect on drug utilization.
+549. This success would have come as no surprise.
+Drug company marketing materially impacts doctors' prescribing behavior.
+155 The effects of sales calls on prescribers behavior is well documented in the literature, including a 2017 study that found that physicians ordered fewer promoted brand-name medications and prescribed more cost-effective generic versions if they worked in hospitals that instituted rules about when and how pharmaceutical sales representatives were allowed to detail prescribers.
+156 The changes in prescribing behavior appeared strongest at hospitals that implemented the strictest detailing policies and included enforcement measures.
+Another study examined four practices, including visits by sales representatives, medical journal advertisements, direct-to-consumer advertising, and pricing and found that sales representatives have the strongest effect on drug utilization.
 An additional study found that doctor meetings with sales representatives are related to changes in both prescribing practices and requests by physicians to add the drugs to hospitals' formularies.
+550 Manufacturer Defendants spent millions of dollars to market their drugs to

-Manufacturer Defendants spent millions of dollars to market their drugs to prescribers and patients nationwide, including in Nevada, and meticulously tracked their return on that investment.
+550. Manufacturer Defendants spent millions of dollars to market their drugs to prescribers and patients nationwide, including in Nevada, and meticulously tracked their return on that investment.
 In one recent survey published by the AMA, even though nine in ten general practitioners reported prescription drug abuse to be a moderate to large problem in their communities, 88% of the respondents said they were confident in their prescribing skills, and nearly half were comfortable using opioids for chronic non-cancer pain.
-156 These results are directly due to the Manufacturer Defendants' fraudulent marketing campaign and repeated misrepresentations.
+These results are